awanga123/CIS197_FINAL/README.md

 to sign up and create workouts that any other user can see.
 The application utilizes React.js, Bootstrap, Express, and mongoDB.
 The overall application is run on localhost:7777.

+To Use:
+npm install from root directory node app.js to run

+change mondodb URI in user.js and post.js to use own server

 Features:
 User Signup/Signin (with authentication)
 Add Workout posts with title, exercise descriptions, and tags